shelBenHorin/Group21/README.md

 1. **Multiple CSS Files Instead of One**
    Each page has its own CSS file because the pages are designed differently, requiring unique styles for layout and functionality.
 This modular approach keeps the project organized and easier to manage (consulted with the course team).

-2. **Search Page is Still Not Functional**
-   The search page currently serves as a placeholder.
-The focus of this phase was on implementing core features like recipe sharing and the feed.
-   In the next phase, the search functionality will allow users to filter recipes dynamically.

-3. **Illustrative Content**
-   The recipes, images, and descriptions in the project are demo content created for demonstration purposes.
-   In the next phase, the site will display real user-generated content uploaded through the platform.

 4. **Sign-In Process**
    Right now, signing in takes users straight to the feed without checking their credentials.